 “The kanun’s tone system is similar to the tone system of the piano.
 But while in piano a sound is divided into three parts, it is nine in the kanun.
 Dividing one whole sound into nine parts makes the instrument very rich and able to perform all types of world music,” Özten said.

 But it is not easy to play the kanun, he said.
-When asked who the best kanun players are today, Özten mentioned only a handful names, such as Halil Karaduman, Ahmet Meter, Göksel Baktagir, Savaş Özkök and Hakan Güngör.
+When asked who the best kanun players are today, Özten mentioned only handful names, such as Halil Karaduman, Ahmet Meter, Göksel Baktagir, Savaş Özkök, and Hakan Güngör.

 One thing Özten misses about the past is that in the old days, almost every family whether rich or poor used to have an instrument on their walls.
 Either mother or father or both could have played the instrument during family gatherings.
 “Not anymore,” he said.
 “The practice has lost its popularity.”
 He has high hopes, however, because he saw increasing interest in the kanun from the younger generation.